 API call limit

-The API call limit operates using a "leaky bucket" algorithm as a controller.
+The API call limit operates using a leaky bucket algorithm as a controller.
 This allows for infrequent bursts of calls, and allows your app to continue to make an unlimited amount of calls over time.
-The bucket size is 40 calls (which cannot be exceeded at any given time), with a "leak rate" of 2 calls per second that continually empties the bucket.
-If your app averages 2 calls per second, it will never trip a 429 error ("bucket overflow").
-To learn more about the algorithm in general, click here.
+The bucket size is 40 calls, and this can't be exceeded at any given time or a 429 bucket overflow error is returned.
+The bucket empties at a leak rate of two calls per second, which means that apps averaging two calls per second avoid bucket errors.
+Learn more about the leaky bucket algorithm.

 Staying within the API call limit